 Your cart is empty

 Every parent just wants their child to be happy.
-When they’re going through acne, it can often feel like nothing you say or do will help the situation.
+When they’re going through blemishes, it can often feel like nothing you say or do will help the situation.

 You wish there was a way you could take it all away from them, and allow them to see just how amazing they are.
 But quite often it's never as simple as you'd like it to be, and it's difficult to know how to approach the situation in a way that offers support without over-stepping the line.

-So, we’ve put together some ways that you can support your teenager if they're experiencing acne or breakouts.
+So, we’ve put together some ways that you can support your teenager if they're experiencing blemishes or breakouts.

 Compliment other things they are doing.
 Sometimes telling someone how beautiful they are (even though you mean well) can cause them to get frustrated if they don’t believe it themselves.
 Instead, give them praise about their school work, their personality or the way they’ve handled something – just letting them know you’re proud of them and building up their self-esteem in other areas of their life can help draw the focus away from their skin.